+iii.
+Ms Han was of the view that while it was abhorrent, it should not be removed nor should there be powers to compel its removal.
+In response to other examples of offensive content, Ms Han maintained that the content should not taken down, regardless of the circumstances.

 - iv.
-Ms Han was of the view that while it was abhorrent, it should not be removed nor should there be powers to compel its removal.
-In response to other examples of offensive content, Ms Han maintained that the content should not taken down, regardless of the circumstances. - v.
-Subsequently, in response to a query from another member of the Select Committee, Ms Han said that she would accept that an elected Government can have a take-down mechanism as a last resort. - vi.
-On her article in relation to the Public Order and Safety (Special Powers)

-Act, she agreed that it could be interpreted as being incomplete or misleading. - vii.
-While she had not done a comprehensive study of a Freedom of Information Act, she was of the view that transparency should be valued.
-She noted
+Subsequently, in response to a query from another member of the Select Committee, Ms Han said that she would accept that an elected Government can have a take-down mechanism. - v.
+On her article in relation to the Public Order and Safety (Special Powers) Act, she agreed that it could be interpreted as being incomplete or misleading. - vi.
+While she had not done a comprehensive study of a Freedom of Information Act, she was of the view that transparency should be valued, even if such legislation could compromise national security and waste resources. - vii.

-- that such an Act does not preclude the possibility of the government justifying non-disclosure on legitimate grounds of national security. - viii.
 In the context of a report which discussed a case on scandalising the judiciary, she did not agree that one should set out fully the facts on which the alleged scandalising of the judiciary was done.
-Instead, she was of the view that what was included or excluded from a story was a matter of editorial choice.
+Instead, it was a matter of editorial choice.